Master of Public Health

 PHEA 6004.
 Health Promotion and Health Behaviors.
 3 Credit Hours.

 This course will provide foundational information about health theory, applications, and strategies to affect positive health behaviors in individuals and communities.
-Course content will include primary health theories and constructs grounded in equity, social and structural determinants of health, and the social-ecological model.
+Course content will include primary health theories and constructs grounded in non-medical determinants of health, and the social-ecological model.
 Students will examine and apply strategies to real-world public health challenges at all levels of the social-ecological model.
-Prerequisites: PHEA 6001 or consent of the course instructor.

 PHEA 6005.
 Health Policy and Public Health Advocacy.
 3 Credit Hours.

 PHEA 6006.
-Introduction to Occupational and Environmental Health.
+Introduction to Environmental and Occupational Health.
 3 Credit Hours.

 This course will provide an overview of the anticipation, recognition, evaluation, and control of occupational and environmental hazards.
-An introduction to the diverse physical, chemical, radiological, and biological hazards impacting public health are reviewed.
+An introduction to the various physical, chemical, radiological, and biological hazards impacting public health are reviewed.
 Topics covered will include local and global issues, including One Health and planetary health-related concepts.
-Prerequisites: PHEA 6001 or consent of the course instructor.

 PHEA 6007.
 Leadership in Public Health.
 3 Credit Hours.